Celebrating International Women’s Day 2021: The banking view

 A: Working in finance was more of second choice rather than a planned career.
 I always intended to study medicine and become a doctor.
 However, due to various challenges and obstacles, I changed direction and began combining my studies in Financial Economics with a career in banking.

-J: It is on all line managers of an organisation – not just tone from the top – to make a difference and ensure the applicant pool for open roles includes at least one female and rethink your interview questions.
+J: It is on all line managers of an organization – not just tone from the top – to make a difference and ensure the applicant pool for open roles includes at least one female and rethink your interview questions.
 Researchers have observed that women generally have stronger skills reading non-verbal cues than men.
 In today’s ‘zoom’ age and with so many working from home, I believe there is a real opportunity and need for more women to help collaboration and communication across the board.
 Ensure your interview pack brings out this skill set and differentiates between candidates – you might well be surprised!

 E: ‘Choose to Challenge’ is a powerful and transformative theme.
 It is about confronting the status quo and igniting actions to overcome the inequalities, biases and stereotypes that profoundly impact all minorities.
 In my view, a way to improve opportunities for women is to start at a personal level, proactively educating ourselves and raising awareness of the problem, and then making a firm commitment to, for example, balance out under-represented groups, celebrate women’s achievements, increase visibility, and have an open and honest discourse about inequalities.